enyojs/ares-project/hermes/README.md

 * **`name`** File or folder name, for creation methods (`MKCOL`, `PUT`, `COPY`, `MOVE`).
 This is required, as the resource `id` is not (yet) known.
 * **`folderId`** target folder `id` used by `COPY` and `MOVE` methods.
 * **`overwrite`** when set to `true` with the `COPY`, `MOVE` and `PUT` methods, causes the target resource to be overwritten (not merged) in case it already exists.
 When absent, `overwrite` defaults to `false`.
+* **`depth`** is only valid with the `PROPFIND` method.
+It defines the recursion level of the request in the folder tree.
+When omitted, it defaults to `1` (list immediate child resources of a folder).
+The special value `infinity` causes the methods to recurse to the deepest possible level in the folder tree.

 ## Debug